TaliBytes/discord-lexi-bot/readme.md

 For example:

-- `S{say|message}` - Lexi Bot will repeat a message of your choosing and delete your command.
+- `${say|message}` - Lexi Bot will repeat a message of your choosing and delete your command.
-- more examples coming soon (or maybe not)!
-Note: The available commands and features may be updated over time.
+- Note: The available commands and features may be updated over time.
 Use `${help}` for the latest list.

 ## Directories